The64thGamer/cheeseepedia/content/wiki/just-for-kids-show-2000.md

 ## Lives

-**During this time Lives would be on seperate VHS tapes for MMBB based stores.**
+**Live Shows would be on separate VHS tapes for Existing Stage stores.**

-- Birthday Star
 - Bingo
-- Patriotic Live (America)
+- Birthday Star '98
+- Chuck E. March
+- Havin' A Party at Chuck E.'s Place
+- Chuck E. Says
+- Chuck E. Shuffle
+- America '99
 - Chuck E. Swing
+- Rockin' Christmas Eve
-- Give My Regards to Broadway
+- Give My Regards to Broadway (Existing Stages)
-- Rockin' Christmas Eve TOFINISH

 **Birthday Break**: Just for Kids Show logo with music (reused from {{< wiki-link "Chuck E's Variety Show - Best of 1999" >}}) set to a 1 minute, 2 minute countdown.
 This would then lead into the Birthday show.

 ## Production

-- The Lakewood Theater in Dallas, TX is featured in 'Are you eating?'.
+- The Lakewood Theater in Dallas, TX, is featured in 'Are you eating?'.
 - There was a special shirt made with the show's logo for the production crew.

 ## Trivia: